StuyMUN/stuymun/data/conferences/stuy/miniMUNC 2022/details.md

     day: 22

 ---
-Stuyvesant Model UN is hosting a free, introductory MUN conference on Saturday, October 22nd, and y'all are invited!
+On October 22nd, Stuyvesant Model UN will be hosting a free, introductory MUN conference for all novices!
-This conference is geared towards **novices** and will give you a glimpse into why we are one of the biggest and most active clubs at Stuyvesant.
-It's a lot of fun, and you'll be able to meet new people, talk, and learn more about MUN by going!!
-There is no experience or knowledge required, and we'd really appreciate it if you anyone who could signed up!
+This conference is designed as a practice conference for **novices** and will give you a glimpse into politics, history, and solving problems on the fly.
+The committees were designed to be engaging, with novices being able to gain practice in public speaking, collaboration, and attention to details.
+There is absolutely no experience or knowledge required, and we would greatly appreciate you signing up!

-The conference will take place from 9am - 5pm, more detailed schedule will be sent out later.
+The conference will take place from 9am - 5pm, with more detailed schedule sent out later.
+Please make sure to respond to our email if you are interested in attending.
 ___